 ESP32 Drone Circuit Diagram - Complete Schematics

 The complete ESP32 drone circuit diagram for the DIY WiFi Controlled Drone is shown below.
 It can also be downloaded in PDF format from the link given at the end.
+The circuit design for this ESP32 drone flight controller integrates multiple subsystems, including power management, motor control, sensor interface, and wireless communication.

 Let’s discuss the Schematics section by section for better understanding.
 A type C USB port is used for both charging as well as programming purposes.
 The power from the USB port is connected to a power path controller circuit built around a P-Channel MOSFET U2 and a diode D1.
 When the USB power is available, the device will operate from the USB power and will also charge the internal battery.
 When the USB power is cut, the device will automatically change to battery power.
 For voltage regulation, we have used a MIC5219 3.3V LDO from Microchip, which is capable of providing up to 500mA of current with a very low dropout voltage of 500mV at full load.
 A slide switch with a pull-up resistor is connected to the enable pin of MIC5219.
 This switch is used for turning on and off the thermal camera.
 When this pin is pulled to the ground, the LDO will be shut down, and hence the other parts of the device too, except the battery charging section.
 For charging the internal battery, we are using a TP4056 charge controller, which is capable of a maximum charge current of 1A.
 For battery voltage sensing, we have used a classic voltage divider, which will reduce the battery voltage to a safe level for measurement.

-In the next section, we have the ESP32 SoC itself along with the programming circuit and the MPU6050 PMU chip.
-The programming circuit consists of a CP2102 USB to UART controller along with a 2N7002DW dual N – N-Channel MOSFET from ON Semi.
+In the next section, we have the ESP32 SoC itself, along with the programming circuit and the MPU6050 PMU chip.
+The programming circuit consists of a CP2102 USB to UART controller along with a 2N7002DW dual N – N-N-Channel MOSFET from ON Semi.
 We have used the CP2102 with the QFN28 package.
 The tiny dual MOSFET will act as an auto-reset circuit for the ESP32, thus removing any need for manual reset or boot selection circuitry, reducing board size and BOM cost.
 The circuit around the ESP32 is standard, just bypass capacitors and pull-up resistors.
-The MPU6050 PMU is used for flight stabilization and motion control.
+The MPU6050 PMU is used for flight stabilisation and motion control.
 It is interfaced with the ESP32 SoC using the standard I2C pins GPIO21 and GPIO22.

 In the last section, we had the motor driver circuit.
 Each motor driver circuit consists of an SI2302 N-Channel MOSFET along with a flyback diode and pulldown resistor.
 There are 4 such circuits, for each motor.
 When a high signal is applied to the gate of the driver MOSFET, it will turn on and drive the motor.
 We will be using PWM signals to control the motor speed.
 The flyback diode and the capacitors are in place to protect the circuit from any back EMF or voltage spikes.

 We have also added three LEDs for debugging purposes, apart from the power and charging indicators.
 The blue LED will blink slowly during sensor calibration and will blink at a fast pace, indicating the system is ready for takeoff.
 The green LED will start blinking when a UDP connection is detected from the controller app.
-The RED LED is used to indicate low battery status, it will light full-time if the battery voltage is low.
+The RED LED is used to indicate low battery status; it will light full-time if the battery voltage is low.

-ESP32 Drone PCB Design and Layout
+ESP32 Drone PCB Design and Layout Considerations

+The custom PCB for this ESP32 drone project serves as both the flight controller and structural frame.
 For this project, we have decided to make a custom PCB.
 This ESP32 drone PCB design ensures that the final drone is as compact as possible while remaining easy to assemble and use.
 We have also designed the PCB in a way that the feet for the drone are also included in the PCB and can be easily broken away from the main PCB.
 Here are the top and bottom layers of the PCB.

 Here is the PCB.